 About me

-Thank you for looking at my profile, I am here to help you or your child explore thoughts, behaviours and feelings so that you can hopefully find inner peace.
-I am easy to talk to and as a qualified Integrative Counsellor, I can pull on a range of counselling techniques so therapy can be tailored to your individual needs and this can be offered through talking therapy and/or using arts and creative media, whichever best suits my client.
+Thank you for looking at my profile, I am here to help you or your child/young person to explore thoughts, worries, behaviours and feelings, so that you can hopefully think and feel happier moving forward.
+I am easy to talk to and as a qualified Integrative Counsellor, I can pull on a range of counselling techniques so therapy can be tailored to your individual needs and this can be offered through talking therapy and/or using arts and creative media, whichever best suits you.

 There are certain times of everyone's life where we feel vulnerable or struggle to understand why we react in certain ways, maybe because life hasn't gone to plan or you have been through a traumatic event such as bereavement / relationship breakup or anxiety to name a few normal life experiences.
 Counselling can give you the 'time out' to focus on your own wellbeing and self-awareness.
 It provides you with a safe place to explore difficult situations and the emotional and psychological difficulties that at times can arise from them.